 I’m sure many of you have had a bridge building project come home from school or perhaps you remember building a bridge when you were in school.
 It’s a common STEM challenge because it is meaningful and there is so much learning that comes from it.

-If you are looking for a hands-on STEM challenge for home, or preparing a building unit at school, these 10 STEM bridge building challenges are a great place to find ideas!
+If you are looking for a hands-on STEM challenge for home, or preparing a building unit at school, or specifically a build a bridge STEM challenge, these 10 STEM bridge building challenges are a great place to find ideas!

 STEM challenges are activities that incorporate Science Technology Engineering and Math.
 Ideally the activities include all of these subjects, however, any activity that focuses on at least one of these skills is a STEM activity.
 Recently Art has been added to some of these activities, making them STEAM activities.